-- Respect and acknowledge the Traditional Owners of the land on which the College is situated: - Respect and protect the rights of its Aboriginal and Torres Strait Islander students and staff: - c.
+- a.
+Respect and acknowledge the Traditional Owners of the land on which the College is situated; - b.
+Respect and protect the rights of its Aboriginal and Torres Strait Islander students and staff; - c.
 Promote a fair and inclusive educational and work environment for Aboriginal and Torres Strait Islander employees and students. - d.
 Recognise the importance of Aboriginal and Torres Strait Islander employees and students participating in cultural or ceremonial business. - e.
-Work towards a non-binding goal of Indigenous staff representing 2% of total staff, and Indigenous students representing 2% of total students. - 4.3.
-Curtin College is committed to creating an environment, which promotes dignity, respect, acknowledges the right to privacy and confidentiality, and promotes an awareness of the needs and rights of people with disabilities; psychosocial or other demonstrable factors that may impact on their health; safety; or wellbeing access to an equitable learning environment.
-Students and staff with disabilities or other needs are afforded equitable access and practical support to participate fully in the life of the College. - 4.4.
-Students and staff with disabilities or other needs should be able to access and negotiate the campus safely and with ease in accordance with the 'Curtin Disability Access and Inclusion Plan 2017-2020' and Personal Emergency Evacuation Plan - 4.5.
-Students or staff who require an adjustment(s) as a result of the disability or other needs can inform the College in writing to enable adjustments to be provided.
-The College will provide support as detailed in Schedule 1.
+Work towards a non-binding goal of Indigenous staff representing 2% of total staff, and Indigenous students representing 2% of total students. - 3.3.
+Curtin College is committed to creating an environment, which promotes dignity, respect, and acknowledges the right to privacy and confidentiality, and promotes an awareness of the needs and rights of people with disabilities; psychosocial or other demonstrable factors that may impact on their health; safety; or wellbeing access to an equitable learning environment. - 3.4.
+Students and staff with disabilities or other needs should be able to access and negotiate the campus safely and with ease in accordance with the 'Curtin Disability Access and Inclusion Plan 2022 2030 and Personal Emergency Evacuation Plan.

-5. Policy Implementation
+4. Policy Implementation